perkycrow/perky/game/Readme.md

 game.setStage(BattleStage)
 ```

-Override `static World` and `static WorldView` on the stage to provide your own implementations.
+Override `static World` to provide your own world implementation.
+Use `register()` to map entities to views.

 ---